 - HESF Domain 7: Representation, Information and Information Management

-CDU is registered as a Self-Accrediting Authority by TEQSA to accredit its higher education courses.
+CDU is registered as an Australian University and has Self-Accrediting Authority by TEQSA to accredit its higher education courses.
 Our TEQSA provider ID is PRV12069.

 Renewal of Registration

 Registration date: 22/01/2021

 Registration renewal date: 22/01/2027

 ASQA is the national regulator for Australia's vocational education and training (VET) sector.
 ASQA regulates courses and VET training providers to ensure nationally approved quality standards are met.

 ASQA register and evaluate providers against the VET Quality Framework, which comprises: